sanujbhatia/freeCodeCamp/README.md

 ### Found a bug?

 If you think you've found a bug, first read the [Help I've Found a Bug](https://forum.freecodecamp.org/t/how-to-report-a-bug/19543) article and follow its instructions.
 If you're confident it's a new bug, go ahead and create a new GitHub issue.
 Be sure to include as much information as possible so we can reproduce the bug.
+Report a bug as soon as possible!

 ### Found a security issue?